DynamoDS/RefineryPrimer/03-hello-project-refinery/03-01_installing-project-refinery.md

 After signing up for the Beta you will be presented with an overview of the Refinery community.
 From here you can:

-* access detailed instructions on getting started & installation
+* access detailed instructions on getting started and installation
 * access demo/sample files
 * access further learning resources
 * provide feedback and ask questions to the Refinery development team
-* discuss & collaborate with fellow Refinery community members
+* discuss and collaborate with fellow Refinery community members

 Any new releases of Refinery will be available to download and install from this location too.